G-Node/python-odml/doc/tutorial.rst

 =======================

-After getting familiar with the different odml objects and their attributes, you will now learn how to generate your own odML file by reproducing the example odml file we presented before.
+After getting familiar with the different odml objects and their attributes, you will now learn how to generate your own odML file by reproducing some parts of the example odml file we presented before.

 We will show you first how to create the different odML objects with their obligatory and recommended attributes.
 Please have a look at the tutorial part